Key takeaways:

 [Sender]

-When to use: You need a progress signal to plan resources or choose a send or launch window for the next day (e.g., QA pass or list readiness).
+When to use: You need a progress signal to plan resources or choose a launch window for the next day (e.g., QA pass or list readiness).

 How to phrase it: Say “by COB tomorrow” with exact time + zone + date and specify what “green” vs “blocked” means.